guides

 Period Tracking for Partners: Supporting Without Surveilling

 Understanding cycle phases helps partners offer better support.
-But shared app access and account access can turn cycle awareness into surveillance — here's the
+But shared app access and account access can turn cycle awareness into surveillance.
+Here is where the line is.

-Partners don't need to track the menstrual cycle to understand it.
-The practical value of cycle awareness — knowing when to offer more support, when to schedule demanding commitments, when to expect lower energy — doesn't require data access.
+Partners do not need to track the menstrual cycle to understand it.
+The practical value of cycle awareness (knowing when to offer more support, when to schedule demanding commitments, when to expect lower energy) does not require data access.
 It requires understanding a biological pattern and communicating about it.
 The line between support and surveillance is not always obvious, and it matters in practice.
-In healthy relationships, it's a useful distinction to think through.
-In relationships with power imbalances or coercive dynamics, it's a safety consideration.
+In healthy relationships, it is a useful distinction to think through.
+In relationships with power imbalances or coercive dynamics, it is a safety consideration.
 What Partners Benefit From Knowing The menstrual cycle is not simply a period and everything else.
-It involves four distinct phases with measurably different hormonal environments, each of which produces predictable effects on energy, mood, and cognition.
-Menstrual phase (approximately days 1–5): Both estrogen and progesterone are at their lowest.
+It involves four distinct phases with measurably different hormonal environments.
+Each phase produces predictable effects on energy, mood, and cognition.
+Menstrual phase (approximately days 1 5): Both estrogen and progesterone are at their lowest.
 Energy is typically reduced.
 Many people experience cramping, fatigue, and lower capacity for high demand tasks.
-This is a physiologically quiet phase — not a malfunction.
-Follicular phase (days 1–14, overlapping with menstrual): Estrogen rises as follicles develop.
-The mid to l
+This is a physiologically quiet phase, not a malfunction.
+Follicular phase (days 1 14, overlapping with menstrual): Estrogen rises as follicles develop.
+The mid to lat